openvinotoolkit/openvino/docs/articles_en/openvino_workflow/gen_ai.md

 Generative AI is an innovative technique that creates new data, such as text, images, video, or audio, using neural networks.
 OpenVINO accelerates Generative AI use cases as they mostly rely on model inference, allowing for faster development and better performance.
 When it comes to generative models, OpenVINO supports:

-* Conversion, optimization and inference for Text, Image and Audio generative models (for example, llama2, MPT, OPT, Stable Diffusion, Stable Diffusion XL, etc.)
+* Conversion, optimization and inference for text, image and audio generative models, for example, Llama 2, MPT, OPT, Stable Diffusion, Stable Diffusion XL, etc.
-* Int8 weights compression for text generation models
+* Int8 weight compression for text generation models.
-* Reduced storage format (fp16 precision for non-compressed models and int8 for compressed models)
+* Storage format reduction (fp16 precision for non-compressed models and int8 for compressed models).
-* Inference on CPU and GPU platforms, including Intel integrated and discrete ARC GPUs
+* Inference on CPU and GPU platforms, including Intel integrated and discrete ARC GPUs.

 There are two main paths how OpenVINO could be used to run Generative AI use cases: